silvyameliaperdani/100DaysOfCloud/Journey/010/Readme.md

 - High Availability: Run instances for the same application across multi AZ
 • Auto Scaling Group multi AZ
 • Load Balancer multi AZ

+- ELB (Elastic Load Balancer) is a managed load balancer
+ - AWS guarantees that it will be working
+ - AWS takes care of upgrades, maintenance, high availability
+ - AWS provides only a few configuration knobs
+- It costs less to setup your own load balancer but it will be a lot more effort on your end (maintenance, integrations) •
+- 4 kinds of load balancers offered by AWS:
+ - Application Load Balancer (HTTP / HTTPS only) –Layer 7
+ - Network Load Balancer (ultra-high performance, allows for TCP) –Layer 4
+ - Gateway Load Balancer –Layer 3
+ - Classic Load Balancer (retired in 2023) –Layer 4 & 7

+What's that Auto Scaling Groups [ASG] ?
+- In real-life, the load on your websites and application can change
+- In the cloud, you can create and get rid of servers very quickly
+- The goal of an Auto Scaling Group (ASG) is to:
+ - Scale out (add EC2 instances) to match an increased load
+ - Scale in (remove EC2 instances) to match a decreased load
+ - Ensure we have a minimum and a maximum number of machines running
+ - Automatically register new instances to a load balancer
+ - Replace unhealthy instances
+ - Cost Savings: only run at an optimal capacity (principle of the cloud)